 6. Oludeniz: Go Hiking Along the Lycian Way

-Exploring parts of the Lycian Way is a fantastic way to slowly soak up the beautiful views of the Mediterranean.
+Exploring parts of the Lycian Way is a fantastic way to soak up the beautiful views of the Mediterranean slowly.
 Listed as one of the world’s top 10 great walks, the full trail is about 540 km taking approximately 29 days from Oludeniz in Fethiye to Antalya.
 It may not be suitable to walk the entire length with the kids, but a short version such as the trails around Oludeniz would be a great alternative to exercise for half-day and early in the morning.
 The trails are waymarked and generally consisting of hard and stony ground.

 7. Take Your Kids on a Fabulous Seakayaking Ride